Michael-R-R/Michael-R-R/README.md

 - 🔭 I’m currently working on ... preparing to graduate and start working at Microsoft
 - 🌱 I’m currently learning ...
 Microsoft Azure
 - 💬 Ask me about ...
 C++, Python, JavaScript, Qt, OpenGL, Node.js
-- ⚡ Enjoys: ... coffee, mountain biking, running, reading, games, and learning
+- ⚡ Enjoys ... coffee, mountain biking, running, reading, games, and learning

 <!--
 **Michael-R-R/Michael-R-R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.